-Spectral Resolution: To resolve the ex-

-pected 1 km/s line width for CO (3-2) requires a spectral resolution of about 0.2 km/s, so we will use the FDM correlator mode with 234 MHz bandwidth and a spectral averaging factor of 4 (to reduce the data rate), which yields a spectral resolution of 0.21 km/s.
+Spectral Resolution: To resolve the expected 1 km/s line width for CO (3-2) requires a spectral resolution of about 0.2 km/s, so we will use the FDM correlator mode with 234 MHz bandwidth and a spectral averaging factor of 4 (to reduce the data rate), which yields a spectral resolution of 0.21 km/s.
 The remaining three spectral windows will use the TDM mode to detect the continuum.
-At Band 9 (670 GHz), we will use the TDM mode (dual polarization) to maximize sensitivity.
+At Band 10 (870 GHz), we will use the TDM mode (dual polarization) to maximize sensitivity.

-Continuum Sensitivity: Pluto should have flux densities of 20 and 100 mJy respectively at Band 7 & 9 respectively, while Charon will be 40% of those values.
-The sensitivity required for 50 σ detections of Charon will be 0.16 mJy/beam and 0.8 mJy/beam at Bands 7 & 9 respectively.
+Continuum Sensitivity: Pluto should have flux densities of 20 and 140 mJy respectively at Band 7 & 10 respectively, while Charon will be 40% of those values.
+The sensitivity required for 50 σ detections of Charon will be 0.16 mJy/beam and 1.1 mJy/beam at Bands 7 & 10 respectively.
 Channel (Line) Sensitivity: 10 mJy km/s in Band 7: The predicted intensity of the CO (3-2) line from Pluto ranges from about 50 to 120 mJy in a 1 km/s line.
-By comparison, the CO (6-5) line is expected to be 10 times weaker.
+Observing Time: Using the ALMA sensitivity calculator

-Observing Time: Using the ALMA sensitivity calculator with thirty-four 12-m antennas, and dual polarization, the Band 7 CO (3-2) spectral line observations, reaching a 10 mJy rms in 0.21 km/s resolution elements, require 16 minutes of observing time.
-The remaining 5.625 GHz of continuum will yield a continuum sensitivity of 0.063 mJy/beam (i.e. a S/N > 100).
-To reach the continuum sensitivities with 7.5 GHz of bandwidth and dual polarization at Band 9 will require 5 minutes of on-source integration during of exceptional weather.
+Observing Time: Using the ALMA sensitivity calculator with thirty-six 12 m antennas, and dual polarization, the Band 7 CO (3-2) spectral line observations, reaching a 10 mJy rms in 0.21 km/s resolution elements, require 13 minutes of observing time.
+The remaining 5.625 GHz of continuum will yield a continuum sensitivity of 0.065 mJy/beam (i.e. a S/N > 100).
+To reach the continuum sensitivities with 7.5 GHz of bandwidth and dual polarization at Band 10 will require 12 minutes of on-source integration during exceptional weather.